grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/02 WebSockets.md

 [xk6-websockets](https://github.com/grafana/xk6-websockets) implements [the WebSockets API living standard](https://websockets.spec.whatwg.org/).
 While the implementation isn't full, it uses a global event loop instead of local one.

+Currently, it's available as an experimental module [`k6/experimental/websockets`](/javascript-api/k6-experimental/websockets/).
 It is also likely that it will at some point become part of the core of k6.
 </Blockquote>

 Comparing HTTP-based tests to WebSocket ones, you'll find differences in both structure and inner workings.